Extremal sequences for a weighted zero-sum constant: Concluding remarks

-\section{Concluding remarks:}
+\section{Concluding remarks}

-In Theorem \ref{unit3}, we have classified the $U(n)$-weighted extremal sequences in $\Z_n$, when $n$ is odd.
+In Theorem \ref{unit3} we have classified the $U(n)$-weighted extremal sequences in $\Z_n$ when $n$ is odd.
 The corresponding result for an even integer could be studied.
 In the characterization of $U(n)^3$-weighted extremal sequences in $\Z_n$, it will be interesting if we could remove the assumption that $n$ is squarefree.

-In Lemma \ref{f}, we have proved that the image of $U(n)$ under the natural map $\Z_n\to\Z_m$ is $U(m)$ using Dirichlet's theorem.
-In \cite{CM}, an elementary proof of this fact is given just before Section 3.
+In Lemma \ref{f} we have proved that the image of $U(n)$ under the natural map $\Z_n\to\Z_m$ is $U(m)$ using Dirichlet's theorem.
+In \cite{CM} an elementary proof of this fact is given just before Section 3.

-In Definition \ref{eq}, if a sequence $T$ is obtained by a permutation of the terms of a sequence $S$, then we do not say that $T$ is $A$-equivalent to $S$.
-This is because, if $S$ has an $A$-weighted zero-sum subsequence of consecutive terms, then the same may not be true for $T$.
-This is why our definition differs from the one given at the end of Section 2 in \cite{AMP}.
+In Definition \ref{eq} if a sequence $T$ is obtained by a permutation of the terms of a sequence $S$, then we do not say that $T$ is $A$-equivalent to $S$.
+This is because if $S$ has an $A$-weighted zero-sum subsequence of consecutive terms, then the same may not be true for a sequence $T$ which is obtained in this manner.
+This is why Definition \ref{eq} differs from the definition which is given at the end of Section 2 in \cite{AMP}.

-{\bf Acknowledgement.} Santanu Mondal would like to acknowledge CSIR, Govt. of India, for a research fellowship.
+{\bf Acknowledgement.} We sincerely thank the editor for taking the time to provide suggestions which have helped to improve the presentation of this paper.
+Santanu Mondal would like to acknowledge CSIR, Govt. of India for a research fellowship.